zJaaal/zJaaal/README.md

 * 🌍  I'm based in Buenos Aires, Argentina.
 * ✉️  You can contact me at [zJaaalDev@gmail.com](mailto:zJaaalDev@gmail.com )
 * 🧠  I'm learning Node.js and Express.js.
-* 🤝  I'm open to collaborating on bots of any kind, Windows based programs, Front-end Projects and APIs.
+* 🤝  I'm open to collaborating Front-end Projects and Back-end APIs.
 * ⚡  I don't like coffee like everyone else.
 But I can say that music it's my coffee.

 ### Skills